 - Administration Offices and adjoining corridors

 - Faculty lounges and work area

 - Dormitory

 - Construction sites

 - Auditorium

 - Classrooms (after dismissal)

 - Deserted corridors, stairs and hallways

 - Rooftop and Fire Exits

+- Kalye Berde

+- Track Oval

+- College Buildings

-Note: Students are not allowed to stay in the classrooms one (1) hour before class hours and beyond thirty (30)minutes after dismissal.
-Official curfew time for the use of school facilities is until 8:00 pm.
-All students waiting for their fetchers are requested to stay at the designated waiting/ holding area for a more efficient and faster fetching process.
+Note: Classroom Doors will only be open thirty (30) minutes before the start of their regular class schedule.
+Students are not allowed to stay in the classrooms beyond 30 minutes after dismissal.
+Official curfew time is until 8:00 pm.
+All students waiting for their fetchers are requested to stay at the designated waiting/holding area for a more efficient and faster fetching process.